-Funny or Die Speaking Activity Preparation:
+Funny or Die ESL Activity Preparation:

 To prepare for the speaking activity, browse Funny or Die’s website to select some funny content for your class.
 Make sure it is appropriate material for your age group.
 Check out their Best GIFS of all Time sections for some of the most entertaining clips.

-In the right hand column create a ranking scale from 1 to 5.
+In the right-hand column create a ranking scale from 1 to 5.
 Number 1 denotes that the video clip isn’t funny at all.
 Here you could write “DIE” above the number to adapt it similarly to the theme of the website.
-Number 5 on the far end of the scale suggests that the clip is hilariously funny.
+Number 5, on the far end of the scale, suggests that the clip is hilariously funny.

 Again, you could adapt these things to suit the tastes of your age group, but you can see how it works with this example on the handout.

-Funny or Die Speaking Activity Guidelines:
+Funny or Die ESL Activity Guidelines:

 To start the activity, you could start the class by having a brief discussion about funny movies or content that students like to look at online.
 Have the students talk for a few minutes then lead feedback.